KrE80r/Tetata/README.md

 ## Usage

-On Linux, Comcast supports several options: device, latency, target/default bandwidth, packet loss, protocol, and port number.
+On Linux, Tetata supports several options: device, latency, target/default bandwidth, packet loss, protocol, and port number.

 ```
 $ comcast --device=eth0 --latency=250 --target-bw=1000 --default-bw=1000000 --packet-loss=10% --target-addr=8.8.8.8,10.0.0.0/24 --target-proto=tcp,udp,icmp --target-port=80,22,1000:2000
 ```

-On OSX, Comcast will check for `pfctl` support (as of Yosemite), which supports the same options as above.
+On OSX, Tetata will check for `pfctl` support (as of Yosemite), which supports the same options as above.
 If `pfctl` is not available, it will use `ipfw` instead, which supports device, latency, target bandwidth, and packet-loss options.

-On BSD (with `ipfw`), Comcast currently supports only: device, latency, target bandwidth, and packet loss.
+On BSD (with `ipfw`), Tetata currently supports only: device, latency, target bandwidth, and packet loss.

 ```
 $ comcast --device=eth0 --latency=250 --target-bw=1000 --packet-loss=10%